vpon-sdk/vpon-sdk.github.io/en/android/android-integration-guide.en.md

 permalink:       android/integration-guide/
 lang:           "en"
 ---
-# VPON SDK 4 Fundamental
+# Vpon SDK 4 Fundamental
 ----
 If you are using the previous version of vpon SDK, please read this first: [How to update to SDK4.2.x]({{site.baseurl}}/latest-news/update-to-SDK4_2_x/)